khielagana/digitalcafe-2024/doc/walkthrough/0006 - The admin site.md

 2024-04-28

 In the previous section, we discussed how to design the database.
-The main issue with this is that anyone who wants to use
+The main issue with this is that anyone who wants to edit data would still need to know how to code.
+Most people in the world (and very likely your workplace) will not be technical, and they will also have a need to edit data in the backend.

 Django provides an "admin" app by default to help your non-technical administrators change the database by themselves.
 We will set it up in this section.